Chapter I General provisions

 The implementing agency (organization) shall inform the Ministry of Culture when it submits to the Executive Yuan for review its plan concerning a large-scale government construction project.

-When reviewing the application for a building permit for a public building, special municipalities, counties, and cities and specially established organizations with oversight over construction shall inform the local supervisory authority for cultural affairs in the locale of the public building to implement public art projects in accordance with Article 15 of the Act and with these Regulations.
+When reviewing the application for a building permit for a public building, special municipalities, counties, and cities and specially established organizations with oversight over construction shall inform the local supervisory authority for cultural affairs with jurisdiction over the public building site to implement public art projects in accordance with Article 15 of the Act and with these Regulations.

 Article 38